nhsengland/QISA-CQC-dashboard-BAU/README.md

 # CQC GP and Care Homes monthly reporting
-Repository to store all the code relating to the latest CQC ratings data required for monthly CQC GP and Care Homes ratings reporting
+Repository to store all codes used to process CQC ratings data required for monthly CQC GP and Care Homes ratings BAU reporting.
+This is part of the process for refreshing two of the products that the Quality Improvement Strategic Analysis team own:

-## About this project / method
+## About this project
-This repo contains code to produce analysis for the CQC GP and Care Homes dashboards.
+This repository contains codes to produce analysis for the CQC GP and Care Homes dashboards.
 The code retrieves the latest CQC ratings data from the UKHF_CQC tables in the UDAL Lake/main warehouse to produce monthly CQC dashboards.
 The code contains some conditions to obtain the most recent information from the UKHF_CQC tables on the day the code is executed.

-Requirements
+## Requirements
--  Access to Azure Databricks
+-  Access to Azure Databricks in UDAL
 -  Access to Azure Storage Explorer/ NHS National Data Platform/ Quality Improvement Data Lake (Q&I Lake)

-## Summary the code
+## Summary of the code
 -	Databricks Notebook - Max_API_Call_Date:
 This notebook contains code to obtain the most recent API call date from the UKHF CQC location_SCD table and save it in the Q&I Lake.
 Max_API_Call_Date indicates when the data was last refreshed.